Fun 4th of July Outdoor Games for Kids

 Have the best-looking crew in the neighborhood by letting kids decorate their bikes before the big patriotic parade.
 Set out streamers, stickers, tinsel, garlands, and flags, then let kids go wild.
 Have an adult on hand to help attach decor—otherwise kids could get their fingers stuck in the bike chains.

 Festive Yard Bowling

 Breathe new life into old soup cans with a few coats of red, white, and blue paint or strips of duct tape.
+Create a fun 4th of July craft station and let the kids decorate their own.
 Then set up decorated cans in pyramid form for a fun game of yard bowling!
 This DIY 4th of July game can be made for only a few dollars, but it will bring hours of fun to your party.

 Inspire some friendly competition with these creative contests, and be sure to have patriotic prizes on hand for the winners.

 - Hula-Hoop Contest: Grab some Hula-Hoops and a few wiggly participants to get the contest started.
 The person who can continue to hula the longest wins.